jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

     (i) by a notice (in the prescribed form (if any)) indicating that it has been made being given (in the prescribed manner (if any)) with all reasonable speed to the designated entity, if practicable, where that entity or a representative of it is in New Zealand; and
     (ii) by a notice indicating that it has been made being given to any other persons or bodies, as the Prime Minister directs under section 28(2):
   (e) expires on the close of the 30th day after the day on which it is made, unless it has earlier been revoked by the Prime Minister under section 34, or by the making of a final designation in respect of the entity concerned, under section 22:
-  (f) operates until it expires or is revoked but, if it is made the subject of any judicial review (whether under Part 1 of the Judicature Amendment Act 1972 or otherwise) or other proceedings before a court and is not sooner revoked under section 23(b) or section 34, continues to operate until those proceedings are withdrawn or finally determined.
+  (f) operates until it expires or is revoked but, if it is made the subject of any judicial review (whether under the Judicial Review Procedure Act 2016 or otherwise) or other proceedings before a court and is not sooner revoked under section 23(b) or section 34, continues to operate until those proceedings are withdrawn or finally determined.

 **Final designation**